-Early Help - Early help means providing support as soon as a problem emerges, at any point in a child's life.
+- 9.4.2.
+Early Help Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
-To support these key staff within school regulary attend training and link with local services to ensure we are up-to-date on avenues to seek support and guidance for the children we support.

-Referral to local authority children's social care - Where a child has been harmed, is at risk of harm, or is in immediate danger, we would always make a referral to local authority children's social care.
+To support these key staff within school regularly attend training and link with local services to ensure we are up-to-date on avenues to seek support and guidance for the children we support. - 9.4.3.
+Referral to local authority children's social care Where a child has been harmed, is at risk of harm, or is in immediate danger, we would always make a referral to local authority children's social care.
 We would also look to this avenue should we become aware of a historic incident.
 At the point of referral to local authority children's social care, schools and colleges will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
-This decision would be made following consultation local authority children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services.
-This referral process operates in tandem with any internal support and care planning for the victim(s) and alleged perpetrator(s).

-Reporting to the police - Any report to the police will generally be in parallel with a referral to local authority children's social care (as above).
+This decision would be made following consultation with local authority children's social care.
+If a referral is made, local authority children's social care will then make enquiries to determine whether any of the children involved are in need of protection or other services.
+This referral process operates in tandem with any internal support and care planning for the victim(s) and alleged perpetrator(s). - 9.4.4.
+Reporting to the police Any report to the police will generally be in parallel with a referral to local authority children's social care (as above).
 Where a report of rape, assault by penetration or sexual assault is made, the starting point is that this should be passed on to the police.
 The police will take a welfare, rather than a criminal justice approach.
 Where a report has been made to the police, the school will consult the police and agree what information can be disclosed to staff and others, in particular, the alleged perpetrator(s) and their parents or carers.
-The school will also take advice on the best way to protect the victim and their anonymity.
+It is important to understand that when the investigation of an incident meets the threshold to be referred to the police they then become the leading agency in that investigation.
+The school will take advice on the best way to protect the victim and their anonymity.
 The school will continue to link and liaise with police during the course of any investigation.

-Risk Assessment
+10.Risk Assessment